Ruthnguli/Week-4-IP/README.md

 The dataset contains data collected for a period of 9 days based on a survey carried April 2018.

 #  Needed for this Project
-Data exploration
+Data exploration,
-Data cleaning
+Data cleaning,
-Data Analysis
+Data Analysis and
 Report writing in CRISP DM format

 ##  Support and contact details